 Commonly Linked Conditions

 Lower back pain can be difficult to diagnose because in many cases it develops without a cause.
-Here are a few of the most common lower back pain conditions:
+Here are a few of the most common conditions:

 Arthritis can develop in the spine causing spinal stenosis or narrowing of the spinal cord.
-Osteoarthritis, on of the most common types of arthritis, can lead to lower back pain and worsens with age.
+Osteoarthritis, on of the most common types of arthritis, can lead to pain and worsens with age.

 Muscle or Ligament Strain